squid-cache/squid-cache.github.io/docs/DeveloperResources/SquidCodingGuidelines.md

    affect just the transaction checking it, use `Assure()`.
 In most cases, `Assure()` failures kill the checking transaction but keep its kid process alive.
-Neither outcome is guaranteed though because Squid may catch and handle the exception before it kills the transaction or the exception may propagate to the top level where it kills the kid process.
+Neither outcome is guaranteed though because Squid may catch and handle the exception before it kills the transaction, or the exception may propagate to the top level where it kills the kid process.

 4. If the condition describes some input characteristics (e.g., "the client sent a syntactically valid HTTP request to Squid"), do not use any of the above calls.
 Instead, create and throw a `TextException` object, return `std::nullopt`, or otherwise signal the problem to the caller.
-In most cases, adding a level-0/1 `debugs()` message is not a good idea.
+In most cases, adding a level-0/1 `debugs()` `ERROR` or `WARNING` message is _not_ a good idea.
 This is especially true when Squid cache administrator can do nothing about that bad input, and that bad input does not represent some very unusual or dangerous situation.
-Most input validation failures ought to be reflected in various error details logged to `access.log`, not level-0/1 `cache.log` messages.
+Most transaction-related input validation failures ought to be reflected in various error details logged to `access.log`, not level-0/1 `cache.log` messages.

 ### Squid bug workarounds